 ….an older man!
 He is three years older than me.
 I want to

 marry him.
 I told my mom we could live on love.
 My mom

 said we have to be able to live on something other than

-(After lines of song she interjects) Oh, my gosh!
-I just fell in love again with a guy at my high school.
-I dumped “the older man”.
+Oh, my gosh!
+I just fell in love with a guy at my high school.
+I dumped “the older man!”

-By the way, my dad just left us.
-I feel like the Jolly Green Giant socked me in the stomach.
-What’s gonna happen to us now?
+Oh, and by the way, my dad just left home.
+(Pause) I feel like the Jolly Green Giant socked me in the stomach.
+What’s gonna happen to my mom, sister, and me now?
 Well, (Thinking as if trying to figure this out) everybody says I’m just like my dad.
-I guess I’ll just have to take care of us somehow but I don’t want to.
+I guess I’ll just have to take care of us somehow, but I don’t want to.
 I hate him for leaving me.
 One day, though, when I get married, I’ll never get divorced.
 I’ll never do this to my children.
 I hate him.
 I’ve started hitting myself.
 I get so angry!
 Why can’t everybody just be happy?
 They are in the Elvis movies!
 I hate my life.
-(She turns back around to play a few more bars and then Man clicks remote to end the slide show.)

-The life this girl lived was one of apparent doom.
-Whatever she put her hand to, failed.
+The life this girl lived was one of descending doom.
+Whatever she put her hand to failed.
 She had moments of relief and happiness, but something inside was very wrong.
-Evil forces shut every door that was opened for her to walk through.
-She learned to pretend her way through life because of these disappointments.
-She could not change her circumstances to suit herself, so she started focusing on the way she looked, thinking she was in control.
+Evil forces shut every door that opened for her to walk through.
+She learned to pretend her way through life because of these disappointments and setbacks.
+She could not change her circumstances to suit herself, so she started focusing on her looks, thinking she was in control.
 She started manipulating and conniving others any way she could into doing what she wanted.
 If anyone could have sung Elvis Presley's song, "I Did It My Way” (He starts to sing this then clears his throat and stops), she could have.
 Excuse me.
 I do get carried away sometimes!
-(Man walks off stage.
-The girl appears in person from this moment.)

 End of Scene I